agermanidis/SnapchatBot/README.md

 SnapchatBot can be used to easily create image-based notification services, chatbots, search interfaces, and any kind of intelligent agent that uses picture messages as its interaction mode.

-Uses the Snapchat's unofficial API as disclosed by [GibSec](http://gibsonsec.org/snapchat/fulldisclosure/).

 ## Bots Included

 #### The Reflector Bot